Ibrahim-Sarhan/InheritanceApp/README.md

-This is very simple application for calculate some of condition of inheritace after death
+This is very simple application for calculate some of conditions of inheritace after death